pala-software/prestress/README.md

 # Contributing

-- Report vulnerabilities via email the project owner.
+- Report vulnerabilities via email to the project owner.
 Do not post them as issues.

 - Before contributing code, discuss the issue with the project maintainers.